 All is not doom and gloom.
-Anyone who uses wifi is vulnerable, but let us put the problem into perspective.
+Anyone who uses wi-fi is vulnerable, but let us put the problem into perspective.
 A hacker can only intercept unencrypted traffic between your device and router.
-If data has been properly encrypted using HTTPS, an attacker can’t read it.
+If data has been properly encrypted using HTTPS or a VPN, an attacker can’t read it.

 Some reassurance from Brendan Fitzpatrick, Vice President, Cyber Risk Engineering, writing for Axio:

 - An attack cannot be launched remotely, an attacker needs to be in physical range of a particular wi-fi network.

 - An attack takes place only during the four-way handshake.

 - The wi-fi passphrase is not revealed during the attack and the attacker is not enabled to join the network.